HimanshuGoel/my-full-stack-learning-app/app-core/docs/[extracted]/miscellaneous.md

 - Imagine you’re staring out the window, thinking about flying dragons, magical forests, or becoming a superhero.
 That’s called daydreaming—it’s like letting your mind play and imagine fun things, even if they aren’t real.
 This article says that people today don’t daydream as much anymore.
 Why?
 Because we’re always looking at our phones, watching videos, or scrolling through apps.
 Our brains don’t get bored enough to just imagine things on their own.
 But being bored is actually good sometimes—it helps our imagination grow!
 The writer is worried that kids and adults are forgetting how to let their minds wander and create fun stories inside their heads.
 He thinks daydreaming is important because it helps us become more creative, kind, and thoughtful.
 Put the phone down sometimes.
 Stare out the window.
 Let your brain go on a little adventure all by itself.

 ## Others

+### Software

+- Superior stack syndrome

+- Good engineers with good connections can always find a job.
+The key is to be good at your craft and not work in a silo.

 ### Gadgets